-- 1. O allele gene product: is devoid of enzymatic activity and can't attach terminal sugars to the H antigen, and express only the H antigen, the precursor of the ABO blood group antigens. - 2.
-A allele- encoded enzyme (N-Acetylgalactosaminyltransferase): transfers a terminal N-acetylgalactosamine moiety onto the H antigen. - 3.
+- 1. O allele gene product: is devoid of enzymatic activity and cannot attach terminal sugars to the H antigen and express only the H antigen. - 2.
+A allele- encoded enzyme: transfers a terminal N-acetylgalactosamine moiety onto the H antigen. - 3.
 B allele gene product: transfers a terminal galactose moiety.

-The C-6 carbon of l-fucose lacks a hydroxyl group present at the C-6 position of d-galactose. l-Fucose can also be described as 6deoxy-l-galactose.
+The C-6 carbon of l-fucose lacks a hydroxyl group present at the C-6 position of d-galactose. l-Fucose can also be described as 6-deoxy-l-galactose.